eclipse-openj9/openj9/test/functional/cmdLineTests/CDSAdaptorTest/resources/readme.txt

 Operation:
 It requires two bundles for its operation:

-1) com.ibm.testbundle: This is a simple bundle that consists of two classes: com.ibm.testbundle.SomeMessageV1: Loaded by the bundle when it starts up.
+1) org.openj9.test.testbundle: This is a simple bundle that consists of two classes: org.openj9.test.testbundle.SomeMessageV1: Loaded by the bundle when it starts up.
 									  It has a method printMessage() that prints a message M1.
-									  This method is called by the bundle when it starts up. com.ibm.testbundle.SomeMessageV2: Identical to com.ibm.testbundle.SomeMessageV2 except that its printMessage() method prints a message M2.
+									  This method is called by the bundle when it starts up. org.openj9.test.testbundle.SomeMessageV2: Identical to org.openj9.test.testbundle.SomeMessageV2 except that its printMessage() method prints a message M2.
-									  Its class bytes are used by weaving hook to replace class bytes of com.ibm.testbundle.SomeMessageV1.
+									  Its class bytes are used by weaving hook to replace class bytes of org.openj9.test.testbundle.SomeMessageV1.

-2) com.ibm.weavinghooktest: This is the weaving hook that transforms class bytes of com.ibm.testbundle.SomeMessageV1 to com.ibm.testbundle.SomeMessageV2.
+2) org.openj9.test.weavinghooktest: This is the weaving hook that transforms class bytes of org.openj9.test.testbundle.SomeMessageV1 to org.openj9.test.testbundle.SomeMessageV2.

-As mentioned in "Usage" section, com.ibm.cdsadaptortest.CDSAdaptorOrphanTest accepts an argument "-ignoreWeavingHookBundle".
+As mentioned in "Usage" section, org.openj9.test.cdsadaptortest.CDSAdaptorOrphanTest accepts an argument "-ignoreWeavingHookBundle".
-If this argument is specified com.ibm.weavinghooktest bundle is not installed.
+If this argument is specified org.openj9.test.weavinghooktest bundle is not installed.
 By default, both the bundles mentioned above are installed.

-If "-ignoreWeavingHookBundle" is not specified, weaving hook replaces class bytes of com.ibm.testbundle.SomeMessageV1 with com.ibm.testbundle.SomeMessageV2.
+If "-ignoreWeavingHookBundle" is not specified, weaving hook replaces class bytes of org.openj9.test.testbundle.SomeMessageV1 with org.openj9.test.testbundle.SomeMessageV2.
-Hence the output message is M2 printed by printMessage() com.ibm.testbundle.SomeMessageV2 class.
+Hence the output message is M2 printed by printMessage() org.openj9.test.testbundle.SomeMessageV2 class.

 If "-ignoreWeavingHookBundle" is specified, weaving hook is not installed.
-Hence the output message is M1 printed by printMessage() com.ibm.testbundle.SomeMessageV1 class.
+Hence the output message is M1 printed by printMessage() org.openj9.test.testbundle.SomeMessageV1 class.

 How to run:
 This test is available in the builds at jvmtest/VM/cdsadaptortest/cdsadaptortest.jar.
 Unzip the cdsadaptortest.jar and run following command:

-	java -Xshareclasses -cp .:./org.eclipse.osgi_3.16.100.v20200904-1304.jar com.ibm.cdsadaptortest.CDSAdaptorOrphanTest -frameworkBundleLocation ./FrameworkBundles -testBundleLocation ./CDSAdaptorOrphanTestBundles
+	java -Xshareclasses -cp .:./org.eclipse.osgi_3.16.100.v20200904-1304.jar org.openj9.test.cdsadaptortest.CDSAdaptorOrphanTest -frameworkBundleLocation ./FrameworkBundles -testBundleLocation ./CDSAdaptorOrphanTestBundles

-Version of org.eclipse.osgi and com.ibm.cds bundles in the above command may not be correct.
+Version of org.eclipse.osgi and org.openj9.test.cds bundles in the above command may not be correct.
 Please use the same version as present in cdsadaptortest.jar.

-Tests 1-a to 1-e in cdsadaptortest.xml use com.ibm.cdsadaptortest.CDSAdaptorOrphanTest.
+Tests 1-a to 1-e in cdsadaptortest.xml use org.openj9.test.cdsadaptortest.CDSAdaptorOrphanTest.
 Please check these tests in the job output for more information.

 Eclipse version:
-Eclipse version used to create the two bundles com.ibm.testbundle and com.ibm.weavinghooktest is:
+Eclipse version used to create the two bundles org.openj9.test.testbundle and org.openj9.test.weavinghooktest is:
 Eclipse Juno M5
 Version: 4.2.0
 Build id: I20120127-1145